jagaputhran/FinTrack/README.md

 ## **🎯 Why Use FinTrack?**
 📉 **Make informed salary & tax decisions** with clear breakdowns.
 💡 **Instantly see the best tax-saving regime** without manual calculations.
-🚀 **Fast, interactive, and mobile-friendly** without any complex setups.
+🚀 **Fast, interactive, and mobile-friendly** without any complex setups
 🔒 **Privacy-first with zero data retention**—your financial data remains yours!

 ---